wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 Based on the provided example, students are expected to find and compute explore the CMOS inverter's characteristics using 45nm gpdk library.
 Below are the ones we do in this semester.

   * Build an inverter as the first stage of your inverter chain (NMOS: 300n/100n; PMOS: 600n/100n.
 Connect 64 identical inverter at the end of inverter chain to serve as the load capacitance.
   * Construct four inverter chains for N (number of stages) from 1 to 4.
-For the rest stages, you need to set the CMOS parameters for inverters (except the first one) based on the total number of stages and the design rule learned in class.
+For the rest of the  stages, you need to set the CMOS parameters for inverters (except the first one) based on the total number of stages and the design rule learned in class.
   * Measure the Delay ($T_p$) for each inverter chain (final output), and here you still need to measure both $t_{pHL}$ and $t_{pLH}$ in order to get the delay $T_p$.
   * Construct a CMOS inverter, Make the width (300n) and length (100n) fixed for NMOS, and length (100n) fixed for PMOS.
 Using the MDL Optimization tool, find the width of the PMOS for each of the following requirements:
       * Make $t_{pLH}-t_{pHL}$ as close to zero as possible